mantidproject/mantid/dev-docs/source/Workbench/UsingPycharmWithWorkbench.rst

 Make sure you have finished the build you are using (Debug or Release), or there will be import errors.

+Make sure to tick the "Emulate terminal in output console" check box.
+This will ensure that all output from mantid is sent to the debug terminal.

 Common errors
 -------------